bagrow/datatools/readme.md

 * Real help and documentation.
 * Fix (c)cdf to only plot unique values.
-* support dumb terminal if x11 is not available?
+* Support dumb terminal if x11 is not available?

 License
 =======